Graduate & Postdoctoral Affairs

 There are no required in-class meetings, and all course materials, documents, exams, etc., are all offered online through CANVAS.
 The courses are taught through PowerPoint presentations (with an optional narration), as well as required readings from textbooks.
 Some courses may incorporate discussion boards and case reports.
 All exams are administered online via CANVAS and are set on a certain day and time at the discretion of the professor.
 Student will utilize Proctorio during exams.

 The same faculty members who teach at the USF Morsani College of Medicine teach the online courses.
 The Morsani College of Medicine faculty members all have terminal degrees in their fields of study and are experts in their fields.
 We do not hire adjunct professors to teach our online students.

 Letters of recommendation are a courtesy from your professors.
 You can request a letter from your professor and it is up to the individual professor and your relationship with that professor that may determine if they will write a letter for your professional school application.

-- Access to a personal computer
+- Access to a personal computer with a camera

 - Internet browser

 - Access to CANVAS via my.usf.edu

 Course may require the student to view/listen to narrated presentations, videos, and participate in audio-conferencing.
 Therefore, in addition to the general technology requirements, this course will require the following: